MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 4. In **Specify Virtual Machine Identity**, modify the machine name and description as required.

-::: moniker range="<=sc-vmm-2022"
 5. In **Virtual Machine Configuration**, specify the number of processors and memory settings.
-::: moniker-end

-::: moniker range="sc-vmm-2025"
-5. In **Virtual Machine Configuration**, specify the number of processors and memory settings.
 Choose **Generation 2** if the source VMware VM is configured with UEFI firmware or choose **Generation 1** if the source VMware VM is configured with BIOS firmware.
-::: moniker-end

 6. In **Select Host**, select a Hyper-V host/Azure Local for placement.
 In **Select Path**, configure the storage location on the host for the VM files.
 The default VM path is listed.